AbrahamSanders/codec-bpe/README.md

 ### Train a tokenizer from audio files
 To train a tokenizer from audio files:

-1. Use your codec of choice (e.g., EnCodec, DAC) to encode each audio file into a directory of numpy arrays (.npy files):
+1. Use your codec of choice (e.g., EnCodec, DAC, Mimi) to encode each audio file into a directory of numpy arrays (.npy files):
     ```bash
     # encode audio files using EnCodec 24 kHz at 3 kbps (4 codebooks)
     python -m codec_bpe.audio_to_codes \